 The Committee's membership comprises of:

-- Two members providing an employer or professional body perspective
+- two members providing an employer of graduates or professional body perspective

 In addition, ACDAP invites observers from the following, as appropriate: